seqcode/multimds/README.md

 ## TLDR

-``python relocalization_peaks.py [Hi-C BED path 1] [Hi-C BED path 2]``
+``python multimds.py [Hi-C BED path 1] [Hi-C BED path 2]``

 ## Testing

-On Linux, please run test.sh (in the scripts directory) and report any issues. (miniMDS is compatible with Mac, but the shell scripts only run on Linux.)
+On Linux, please run test.sh (in the scripts directory) and report any issues. (multimds is compatible with Mac, but the shell scripts only run on Linux.)

 ## Usage